Zamiell/isaac-achievement-randomizer/docs/about.md

 - Greed Donation Machines are also removed because they serve no purpose in this mod.
 - The Karma trinket is removed from the game because it would serve no purpose.

-### Pause Prevention

-The mod prevents you from pausing the game in uncleared rooms in order to prevent pause abuse.
-(This is a rule taken from the Isaac streaking community.)

-If you are allowed to pause in a room with enemies, then you can think about the best movement patterns to defeat the enemies, and mentally prepare exactly what to do.
-This kind of thing goes against the spirit of the competition; players are intended to have to react instantly to new situations.

-### Save & Quit Prevention

-The mod prevents you from using the save & quit feature of the game in order to prevent save & quit abuse.
-If you try to resume a game, the mod will restart you back at the beginning.
-(This is a rule taken from the Isaac streaking community.)

-If you are allowed to save & quit, then you can do things like prevent incoming damage, exploit Restock Machines, and reset enemy patterns.
-All of these things go against the spirit of the competition; players are intended to have to complete a room in one attempt and they should not get "do-overs" when they make movement mistakes.

-### Softlock Prevention

-Since saving & quitting is prevented, the mod will attempt to fix as many vanilla crashes & softlocks as possible.
-The following situations are fixed:

-#### Void Portal Crashes

-Portals from Lil' Portal that leads to invalid rooms will automatically be removed.

-#### Mega Mush + Lucky Pennies

-Lucky Pennies are automatically converted to normal pennies while the Mega Mush effect is active.

-### Victory Lap Prevention

-Victory Laps and the "Rerun" feature on the main menu are banned for the same reason that R Key is.
-As a quality of life fix, the Victory Lap popup will no longer appear after defeating The Lamb.

 ### Void Portal Deletion

 The mod deletes all Void Portals outside of the Blue Womb.
 This is both a balance change (since it slightly increases the difficulty of Delirium) and a quality of life fix (since players can no longer accidentally enter a Void Portal and lose their streak).